bjpop/gurita/README.md

 The input file type must be either CSV or TSV.
 By default hatch will assume the data is in CSV format, but you can change the format with the `--filetype` argument, and choose TSV instead.
 Hatch requires that the first row of the input file is the column headings.

-For example, both of the usages below are valid:
+Both of the usages below are valid

 Read from a named input file:
 ```